YpLarryWang/stepwise-regression/README.md

-# stepwise-regression
+# Stepwise Regression with Python
-a custom forward-backward stepwise regression with python
+This is a custom forward-backward stepwise regression with python.